Skip to main content

 rz_live_a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6

 Keep this key secure.
 It grants full access to your Rodz account via the API.
-Do not commit it to version control, share it in public channels, or embed it in client-side code.
+Don’t commit it to version control, share it in public channels, or embed it in client-side code.
 If you suspect your key has been compromised, you can regenerate it from the same settings page.

 Step 2: Understand the Authentication Method

 The Rodz API uses Bearer token authentication.
-This means you include your API key in the Authorization header of every HTTP request, prefixed with the word Bearer.
+You include your API key in the Authorization header of every HTTP request, prefixed with the word Bearer.

 Authorization: Bearer your_api_key_here

-This is the same authentication pattern used by APIs from Stripe, GitHub, and many other platforms.
+This is the same authentication pattern used by Stripe, GitHub, and most other major APIs.
 Every request to the Rodz API must include this header.
-Requests without a valid Authorization header will receive a 401 Unauthorized response.
+Requests without a valid Authorization header get a 401 Unauthorized response.

 There are no OAuth flows, session tokens, or multi-step handshakes.
-One key, one header, and you are in.
+One key, one header.

 Quick verification